nrwl/nx/docs/shared/plugin-features/use-task-executors.md

 There are two main differences between an executor and a shell script or an npm script:

 1. Executors encourage a consistent methodology for performing similar actions on unrelated projects. i.e. A developer switching between teams can be confident that `nx build project2` will build `project2` with the default settings, just like `nx build project1` built `project1`.
-2. Nx can leverage this consistency to run the same target across multiple projects. i.e. `nx affected --target=test` will run the `test` executor associated with the `test` target on every project that is affected by the current code change.
+2. Nx can leverage this consistency to run the same target across multiple projects. i.e. `nx affected -t test` will run the `test` executor associated with the `test` target on every project that is affected by the current code change.
 3. Executors provide metadata to define the available options.
 This metadata allows the Nx CLI to show prompts in the terminal and Nx Console to generate a GUI for the executor.

 ## Executor definitions